What is CBG?

 Enzymes in hemp break down CBGA into THCA, CBCA and CBDA.
 Acids exposed to ultraviolet heat or light become the most common cannabinoids: CBD and THC.
-CBGA immediately converts to either THCA or CBDA.
-When more THC is present, less CBD and CBG are created.
+CBGA then immediately converts to either THCA or CBDA.
+It's also important to note that typically, when more THC is present, less CBD and CBG are created.

 Our bodies have an internal system called the endocannabinoid system, or ECS.
 The endocannabinoid system is what regulates cannabinoids and their effects on our bodies.